-In collaboration with Carleton University's Department of English and Literature, we present "Visitor, My Life in Canada" by Anthony Stewart.
-He will be joined by Dr. Priscilla L.
+In collaboration with Carleton University's Department of English and Literature, Octopus Books presents "Visitor, My Life in Canada" by Anthony Stewart.
+Anthony will be joined by Dr. Priscilla L.

 The bombing of Hiroshima on August 6, 1945, brought radiation to international attention but the exact nature of what had been unleashed was still unclear to most.